Joan-Frago/Fatigue_Calc/README.md

 # substract from that index the fully rested fatigue
 dayIndex:float

+# maybe it should have a rest calculation as well
+restDay:float
 ```

 2. Considering the last 30 days of training, give a fatigue index